dladd/pyFormex/user/pyformex-user-meeting-1.rst

 * pyFormex contest:

   - There was one splash screen submitted by Peter and this is added to the pyFormex distribution.
-Benedict also developed a tool so that users can select their favourite splash screen.
-Users can also see a preview of the splash screen.
+The splash screen can now be set interactively from the settings menu.
+It allows previewing the splash screen through a simple image viewer, which can also be used as a standalone program (pyformex-viewer).

 Date of the next meeting